 SQUARE Joliet, Illinois.
 Structured an investment affiliate to acquire and operate as asset manager and general partner a 6,400 square foot retail development originally anchored by Blockbuster Video.
 When Blockbuster vacated in 2011 due to bankruptcy filing, coordinated a complete remodeling of the shopping center and leasing to Dunkin’ Donuts, along with the creation of 3,400 square feet of newly remodeled, high visibility retail space.
-(Ongoing since 1999)
+(Sold in 2020)

 LIBERTY PLAZA Matteson, Illinois.
 Structured an investment affiliate to acquire for redevelopment and operate as asset manager and general partner a 65,000 square foot community/specialty shopping center located on the periphery of a regional mall.
 A joint venture with Joseph Freed & Associates (Ongoing since 1997)

 by Country Life Insurance Company (as lender in possession) to serve

 as receiver, and, upon obtaining title, coordinate

 re-development, leasing, and management activities for a 38,000

 square foot neighborhood convenience shopping center.
 (1995–1996)

 PLAZA VERDE (PHASE TWO) Buffalo Grove, Illinois.